Best Moodle Proctoring Plugin

 Why ProctorLink Ranks First for Native Moodle Deployments

-ProctorLink is built as quizaccess_quizproctoring: a Moodle plugin, not a separate exam portal.
+ProctorLink is built as a native Moodle proctoring plugin, not a separate exam portal.
 That design choice shows up in faster rollout, lower student support load, and data paths your security team can audit.

 FeatureProctorLinkTypical non-native alternative

-Official moodle.org listingYes. quizaccess_quizproctoring with versioned Moodle branch support.Varies.
-Some tools are LTI-only or partner integrations without a quizaccess plugin.
+Official moodle.org listingYes.
+Listed on moodle.org with versioned Moodle branch support.Varies.
+Some tools are LTI-only or partner integrations without a native Moodle proctoring plugin.

 AI event monitoringMultiple faces, tab switches, absence from camera, ambient audio.
 Event-based stills, not screen capture.Often available, but review UI may sit outside Moodle.

-Implementation time1–2 business days on existing Moodle (staging pilot, then production quiz).Weeks when SSO, custom themes, or separate portals are in scope.
+Implementation time1–2 business days on existing Moodle (install plugin, pilot quiz, mock attempt).
+No API keys during install or free period.Weeks when SSO, custom themes, or separate portals are in scope.

 Student software installNone.
 Runs in the browser inside the Moodle quiz.Frequently requires lockdown browser, extension, or desktop agent.